carlossaav/Patient-monitoring-with-Sigfox/README.md

 - **ERROR_MSG**: Some error happened on any of the sensors.

 - **REPORT_MSG**: Sent in normal conditions.
-That is no errors on the sensors, absence of limits exceeded, and the user did not pressed the alarm button.
+That is no errors on the sensors, absence of limits exceeded, and the user didn't press the alarm button.

 - **LIMITS_MSG**: Sent whenever the device records a limit exceeded.